-At Courtney Primary School the Early Year's education is based on the following principles:
+At Courtney Primary School the Early Years' education is based on the following principles:

-- It builds on what our children already know and can do. - It focusses on building children's learning characteristics to equip them to be lifelong learners.
-It acknowledges that children learn through: play and exploring, active learning and creative and critical thinking. - It ensures that no child is excluded or disadvantaged. - It offers a structure for learning that has a range of starting points, content that matches the needs of our young children and activity that supports, extends and challenges the children to reach their full potential. - It provides a learning environment that is divided into different areas of learning, where children have the freedom to move between the inside and outside classroom.
+- It acknowledges the crucial partnership between home and school. - It focusses on building children's learning characteristics to equip them to be lifelong learners, learning through play and exploration. - It ensures that each child is included. - It offers a structure for learning that builds on starting points and supports extends and challenges the children to reach their full potential.